rrquizon1/Object_Detection_Quizon/README.md

-# Object Detection using Fast R CNN: Rhodel Quizon
+# Object Detection using Fast R CNN by Rhodel Quizon

 Beginner friendly repository for object detection.
 To be submitted as requirement 02 for EE298 Second Sem 2021-2022